Staffbase/retrace/README.md

 ## Installation

-Grab the latest build from our [release page](https://github.com/Staffbase/retrace/releases).
+Grab the latest build from our [release page](https://github.com/Staffbase/retrace/releases) or use `brew install ice8lue/homebrew-taps/`.

 ## Development